ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 ```

 {{<alert icon="lightbulb" cardColor="#097969" iconColor="#AFE1AF" textColor="#f1faee">}}
-**TIP**: The documentation for configuring private networking for GitHub-hosted runners in your organization can be found [here](https://docs.github.com/en/organizations/managing-organization-settings/configuring-private-networking-for-github-hosted-runners-in-your-organization)
+**TIP**: The documentation for configuring private networking for GitHub-hosted runners in your **Organization** can be found [here](https://docs.github.com/en/organizations/managing-organization-settings/configuring-private-networking-for-github-hosted-runners-in-your-organization)
 {{</alert>}}

 ### Creating the GitHub network setting resource

-Here's the terraform code to create the GitHub network settings resource:
+Here's the Terraform code to create the GitHub network settings resource:

 ```hcl
 terraform {